Tap tap tap. “Good morning. I’ll leave the breakfast outside your door shall I? We’ll be arriving in St Erth station in half an hour.”

 Passepartout and I leave to carry on our coast walk.
 I feel total melancholia.

-It seems in good keeping with these end-of-Cornwall’s surroundings, I suppose.
+My mood seems in good keeping with these end-of-Cornwall’s surroundings.

 At the other end of the coastal path, having, of course, missed the last rural bus service in the tiny village, we taxi back to St Ives.
 Finding the town, incredibly, just as we had left it: bathed in late sunlight.